 Expert Prevention and Detection for Children

-Dentists alone find 84% of oral cancers early on, making oral cancer screenings in Castle Rock an important part of your child’s routine checkup.
+Dentists alone find 84% of oral cancers early on, making oral cancer screenings in Castle Rock, CO an important part of your child’s routine dental checkup.
 While they don’t have as much of a risk as adults, we still check for this problem so if there is cancer, we can detect it before it becomes life-threatening.
-Dr. Layne Benzley and his team are experienced in detecting the warning signs of oral cancer.
+Dr. Layne Benzley and his children's dentistry team are experienced in detecting the warning signs of oral cancer.

 The Signs and Symptoms of Oral Cancer